-Statement Description Tags prefetch query projecti Specifies the "trigger" time-to-live (TTL) value at which prefetch of the current query takes place. query primaries Defines one or more primary servers for a zone. zone print-category Includes the category in log mes- sages. logging print-severity Includes the severity in log messages. logging print-time Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query continuos on novt pago
+Statement Description Tags print-time logging prini une Specifies the time format for log mes- sages. logging protocols Specifies the allowed versions of the TLS protocol. security provide-ixfr Controls whether a primary responds to an incremental zone request (IXFR) or only responds with a full zone transfer (AXFR). transfer publish-safety Increases the amount of time be- tween when keys are published and when they become active, to allow for unforeseen events. dnssec purge-keys Specifies the amount of time after which DNSSEC keys that have been deleted from the zone can be re- moved from disk. dnssec qname-minimization Controls QNAME minimization behavior in the BIND 9 resolver. query qps-scale Tightens defenses during DNS at- tacks by scaling back the ratio of the current query-per-second rate. query query-source Controls the IPv4 address from which queries are issued. query query-source-vб Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. logging, server continues on next nage

-Statement Description Tags query-source Controls the IPv4 address from which queries are issued. query query-source-vб Controls the IPv6 address from which queries are issued. query querylog Specifies whether query logging should be active when named first starts. logging, server rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of- service (DoS) attacks. query recursing-file Specifies the pathname of the file where the server dumps queries that are currently recursing via rndc recursing . server recursion Defines whether recursion and caching are allowed. query recursive-clients Specifies the maximum number of concurrent recursive queries the server can perform. query recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. query referrals-per-second Limits the number of referrals or del- egations to a server for a given do- main. query remote-hostname Specifies the expected hostname in the TLS certificate of the remote server. security continues on next page
+Statement Description Tags rate-limit Controls excessive UDP responses, to prevent BIND 9 from being used to amplify reflection denial-of- service (DoS) attacks. query recursing-file Specifies the pathname of the file where the server dumps queries that are currently recursing via rndc recursing . server recursion Defines whether recursion and caching are allowed. query recursive-clients Specifies the maximum number of concurrent recursive queries the server can perform. query recursive-only Toggles whether dns64 synthesis occurs only for recursive queries. query referrals-per-second Limits the number of referrals or del- egations to a server for a given do- main. query remote-hostname Specifies the expected hostname in the TLS certificate of the remote server. security request-expire Specifies whether the local server requests the EDNS EXPIRE value, when acting as a secondary. transfer, query request-ixfr Controls whether a secondary re- quests an incremental zone trans- fer (IXFR) or a full zone transfer (AXFR). transfer continues on next page